device42/device42-docs/docs/auto-discovery/d42-ping-sweep.md

 ### Configure the Ping Sweep Settings

 Use the `ping.cfg.sample` file to select your settings.
-Make a copy of this file and rename it to “ping.cfg”.
+Make a copy of this file and rename it to `ping.cfg`.

 Below is a sample of the `ping.cfg` file: